Karl Hauch recaps 2018 in Bruderheim - FortSaskOnline.com

 The Town of Bruderheim saw a lot of growth in 2018.

-With a new council elected last fall, Bruderheim mayor Karl Hauch said they had "a year of new beginnings."
+With a new council elected in fall of 2017, Bruderheim mayor Karl Hauch said they had "a year of new beginnings."

 "We accomplished some really exciting stuff for the Town of Bruderheim, for example the Bruderheim pharmacy has been in business over a year now and the community clinic is established and up and running," he explained.